UBC-STAT/stat-406/project.md

 Again, we will pull your repo on the due date.
 If you fail to name your file properly, or fail to compile, we won't know what to mark.
 So be sure that this happens on time.

-### PC 2 Rubric

-__Words__ (6 / 6) The text is laid out cleanly, with clear divisions
-and transitions between sections and sub-sections.
-The writing itself is well-organized, free of grammatical and other mechanical errors, divided into complete sentences logically grouped into paragraphs and sections, and easy to follow from the presumed level of knowledge.

-__Numbers__ (1 / 1) All numerical results or summaries are reported to
-suitable precision, and with appropriate measures of uncertainty attached when applicable.

-__Pictures__ (7 / 7) Figures and tables are easy to read, with
-informative captions, axis labels and legends, and are placed near the relevant pieces of text or referred to with convenient labels.

-__Code__ (4 / 4) The code is formatted and organized so that it is easy for others to read and understand.
-It is indented, commented, and uses meaningful names.
-It only includes computations which are actually needed to answer the analytical questions, and avoids redundancy.
-Code borrowed from the notes, from books, or from resources found online is explicitly acknowledged and sourced in the comments.
-Functions or procedures not directly taken from the notes have accompanying tests which check whether the code does what it is supposed to.
-The text of the report is free of intrusive blocks of code.
-With regards to R Markdown, all calculations are actually done in the file as it knits, and only relevant results are shown.

-__Exploratory data analysis__ (12 / 12) Variables are examined individually and
-bivariately.
-Features/observations are discussed with appropriate figure or tables.
-The relevance of the EDA to the questions and potential models is clearly explained.